in-tents/Stoneicism/Ze Grimoire/buildWillpower.md

 Choose an incense to burn at the start of your task, I will suggest Frankincense.
 Play a chore or gym playlist.
 Drawing the sigil in the air is arguably a stronger fuse, simply because you're bridging the gap between thought and action.
-Even though its a saturn glyph, I'll vibrate Hecate since she is the theurgic deity in AVF.
 A prayer to saturn then doing something saturnian won't hurt either.

 A small warning, this ritual is not FDA approved, THIS is the peer review, use at your own risk: